Restaurant Branding 101: Straightforward Strategies That Work

 If it’s primarily blue-collar workers, you’ll probably want to have larger food portions and a good selection of beer on the menu.
 If it’s business people, you’ll want a variety of appetizers, wines, and craft cocktails.

 The better you understand your audience, the more effectively you can craft a brand that speaks their language and meets their expectations.
+This also helps you attract potential customers who are most likely to connect with your restaurant.

 3. Design your brand’s look and feel.